IIIF/cookbook-recipes/recipe/0154-geo-extension/index.md

 ---

 ### Use Case
-You have a photograph of the Laocoön bronze and you would like to show the current location of the bronze as a Point on a web mapping platform.
-Use of `navPlace` allows for computational addressing of geographic coordinates and arrangement of the Manifest's spatial representation in WGS84 coordinate space.
-The web mapping platforms that accomplish this offer varying degrees of interactive behavior, a portion of which are consistent between the platforms.
-Often, you can interchange between different projections of the surface of the Earth to find a projection that best suits your geographic data.
+You have a photograph of the Laocoön bronze and you would like to show the current location of the bronze as a Point on a web mapping platform. `navPlace` allows you to place the spatial representation (Point, Polygon, Line Segment) of your Manifest on a web map.

 ### Implementation Notes